 Many solar homeowners have a time-of-use (TOU) plan that causes the price of electricity to be low during off-peak hours (such as during the night) and expensive at peak hours.
 This is especially true in California, where it’s now mandatory for new home solar installations to have a TOU plan.

 Peak hours (or even super-peak hours) occur when electricity demand is highest.
 This is usually the early evening on weekdays, typically from about 4 pm to 9 pm.
 This also happens to be the time of day when solar power generation starts to drop off, which means that if you have solar panels without a battery, you’ll probably be cooking your dinner at least partly with expensive peak-hour grid electricity.

-If you have a battery, the homeowner can instead store that excess electricity.
-When early evening comes around and homeowners begin to return home, they start to use electricity.
-The walls of the building may have been baking in the sun all day, so if the home has A/C, it might be running continously.
-And because it’s now late in the day, solar panels are generating excess electricity just when peak rates kick in.
+If you have a battery, the homeowner can instead save that excess electricity.
+When early evening comes around and homeowners return home, they start to use electricity - maybe you have a smart thermostat that turns the air conditioning on when you come home.
+And because the sun is lower in the sky, solar panels are generating less electricity just as peak rates kick in.

 Fortunately, if your battery was recharging earlier in the day, it can now discharge that electricity to power your home.
 If you have enough capacity, the battery could allow you to keep your home powered without using grid electricity until after peak rates end.

 If you have a big enough solar and battery system, you could avoid ever using grid electricity at all.
 But even with a smaller battery with only enough capacity to get you through peak hours, the savings from price arbitrage might make possible for the battery to eventually pay for itself.

 I wrote an article all about solar homes and time-of-use rates that goes into this topic in a lot more detail.